![]() Alternatives to Guardianship Project What's New |

 Spanish Version |

-October 10, 2024 Presentation on Medical Rights Jennifer Hulme (Hulme Resources Inc.) and Thomas F. Coleman (Spectrum Institute) make a presentation today at the annual conference of the Missouri Association of County Developmental Disabilities Services (MACDDS).
+October 10, 2024 Presentation on Medical Rights ![]() Jennifer Hulme (Hulme Resources Inc.) and Thomas F. Coleman (Spectrum Institute) make a presentation today at the annual conference of the Missouri Association of County Developmental Disabilities Services (MACDDS).
 The presentation is titled "Empowering Transition-Age Youth and Beyond: Navigating Medical Decision-Making."
 To access the PowerPoint presentation, click here.
-September 10, 2024 Workgroup Releases Final Report The Missouri Medical Rights Workgroup released its final report today.
-(See announcement) After many months of study and discussions, a set of proposals were developed to protect and enhance the medical decision-making rights of adults with developmental disabilities while at the same time respecting the ethical and legal duties of health care providers.
-Improvements in the way that transition planning is conducted for teenagers with disabilities were also suggested.
-The report also directs patients, families, and providers to educational materials designed to help them understand their role in the medical decision-making process.
-For a copy of the report, click here.
-The report was also sent to members of the Senate Health and Mental Health Policy Committee and to the House Health and Welfare Committee.
-June 25, 2024 The Project has released the full set of materials reviewed by the Medical Rights Workgroup over the past several months.
+September 10, 2024 Workgroup Releases Final Report ![]() June 25, 2024 ![]() The Project has released the full set of materials reviewed by the Medical Rights Workgroup over the past several months.
 The 26 documents comprise 284 pages and include reports, articles, guidance materials, brochures, PowerPoints, and a 54-minute video.
 Each listing has a link to the relevant document online.
 The materials will be helpful to patients with developmental disabilities and their families as well as health care providers, educators, advocates, and government officials.
 To access the document, click here.
-June 24, 2024 List of Guardianship Reform Proposals Submitted to DOJ A collaborative effort known as Advocates for Guardianship Reform is following up on the recently filed report of the U.S. Department of Justice which found the state's guardianship system in violation of the Americans with Disabilities Act.
+June 24, 2024 List of Guardianship Reform Proposals Submitted to DOJ ![]() A collaborative effort known as Advocates for Guardianship Reform is following up on the recently filed report of the U.S. Department of Justice which found the state's guardianship system in violation of the Americans with Disabilities Act.
 The group, which has formulated specific proposals to the DOJ, is a collaboration of Hulme Resources Inc., Spectrum Institute, and the Center for Estate Administration Reform.
 The proposals have received positive feedback from colleagues at Missouri Protection and Advocacy and the Missouri Association of Public Administrators.
 Some of the proposals are aimed at the judiciary which was barely mentioned in the DOJ report.
 "Judges conduct guardianship proceedings, appoint attorneys to defend people with disabilities, decide cases, and select guardians to make decisions for vulnerable adults," said Thomas F. Coleman, a legal consultant to the Alternatives to Guardianship Project.
 "Meaningful reforms to bring Missouri's guardianship system into compliance with the ADA must include judges and court-appointed attorneys."
 For a copy of the proposals, click here.
-June 20, 2024 Presentation about Workgroup Made at National Conference Thomas F. Coleman made a presentation today about the Missouri Medical Rights Workgroup at the annual conference of the Alliance for Disability in Health Care Education.
+June 20, 2024 Presentation about Workgroup Made at National Conference ![]() Thomas F. Coleman made a presentation today about the Missouri Medical Rights Workgroup at the annual conference of the Alliance for Disability in Health Care Education.
 Coleman is a member of the Alliance as is Spectrum Institute chairperson Tina Baldwin.
 Coleman and Baldwin hope that the presentation will lead to the formation of similar workgroups in other states.
 For a copy of the PowerPoint presentation, click here.
-June 18, 2024 Workgroup is Briefed on Details of New Federal Regulations Members of the Missouri Medical Rights Workgroup attended a zoom meeting during which attorney Thomas F. Coleman explained the key elements of new federal rules prohibiting disability discrimination by health care providers redeiving federal funds.
+June 18, 2024 Workgroup is Briefed on Details of New Federal Regulations ![]() Members of the Missouri Medical Rights Workgroup attended a zoom meeting during which attorney Thomas F. Coleman explained the key elements of new federal rules prohibiting disability discrimination by health care providers redeiving federal funds.
 Eliminating such discrimination is likely to result in fewer recommendations from providers that patients be placed into a guardianship.
 Coleman also explained how patients and family supporters can file complaints with providers and with state and federal government agencies if and when they experience such discrimination.
 To view the video of the presentation, which included a Q/A session, click here.
-June 18, 2024 DOJ Releases Findings of Investigation into Missouri's Misuse of Guardianships for Nursing Home Placements The federal Department of Justice has been investigating guardianship and nursing home practices in Missouri for more than 18 months.
-(See posting below for Nov.
-18, 2022) Today it released a report finding that the state is violating Title II of the Americans with Disabilities Act by overusing guardiansip proceedings to unnecessarily institutionalise adults with mental health disabilities in nursing homes.
-For a link to the full report, click here.
-For a video from the Civil Rights Division about the investigation, click here.
-The DOJ is holding a zoom meeting to discuss the matter and announce next steps.
+June 18, 2024 DOJ Releases Findings of Investigation into Missouri's Misuse of Guardianships for Nursing Home Placements ![]() The DOJ is holding a zoom meeting to discuss the matter and announce next steps.
 To attend the zoom on Tuesday, June 25th at 6:00pmCT/7:00pmET, click here.
 To attend the meeting on Wednesday, June 26th at 12:00pmCT / 1:00pmET, click here.
 The DOJ is soliciting comments on how it can address these violations.
 To make suggestions, write to: Community.Missouri@usdoj.gov.
 The Alternatives to Guardianship Project, along with Spectrum Institute and the Center for Estate Administration Reform, are submitting the following recommendations.

 The DOJ should focus its remedial efforts on: (1) underfunding of public